Vision-aligned Latent Reasoning for Multi-modal Large Language Model: Conclusion

 \section{Conclusion}

 In this paper, we have presented \sname, a multi-modal reasoning framework that generates vision-aligned latent tokens during the reasoning process.
-Our experiments showed \sname performs test-time scaling behavior and consistently improves performance on various benchmarks requiring long or short context.
+Our experiments showed that \sname performs test-time scaling behavior and consistently improves performance on various benchmarks that require a long or short context.
 We hope our work will facilitate future research on reasoning in multi-modal large language models.